top of page

 The BackTable ENT Brief

-• Effective pain management underlies any successful office procedure.
+• Effective pain management underlies any successful office nasal airway obstruction surgery.
 A combination of systemic and topical analgesia helps patients stay comfortable during interventions such as radiofrequency ablation of nasal tissue.

-• Anxiolytics (including triazolam and promethazine) are indicated for patients whose nervousness might make it difficult to tolerate an in-office procedure.
+• Anxiolytics (including triazolam and promethazine) are indicated for patients whose nervousness might make it difficult to tolerate an in-office surgery.

 • Radiofrequency ablation (RFA) is an application of infrared to excess tissue.
 VivAer is a wand-like system that enables RFA of nasal tissue.